pjoulot/video_embed_peertube/README.md

-# video_embed_peertube
+# Video embed peertube

-Peertube provider for Drupal.
+This Drupal module allows you to embed videos from any Peertube instance.